 If a duty of care owed means that a medical provider must treat a patient with an acceptable standard of care and take the same steps a reasonable healthcare provider in similar circumstances would, then breaching that duty means failing to do those things.
 Essentially, a breach of duty of care in medicine happens when a medical professional does not provide an acceptable standard of care for their patient.
 It might mean they make a diagnosis or enact a treatment plan completely unaligned with what a reasonable doctor would do in similar circumstances.

 When a duty of care is breached, it may be a case of medical malpractice.
 If you think you have not received adequate care or are a victim of medical malpractice, you may have a valid personal injury claim.
 Successful personal injury claims achieve both justice and financial compensation for the victims.
-Contact our personal injury lawyers as soon as possible to determine whether you have a medical malpractice case.
+Contact our medical liability lawyers as soon as possible to determine whether you have a medical malpractice case.

 Duty of Care: The duty of care sets the baseline for acceptable behavior and conduct within a specific profession or context.
 While it may vary from one situation to another, failing to uphold one’s duty of care can have legal and ethical consequences.
 Individuals and organizations can be held accountable for not meeting their duty of care obligations, potentially facing legal actions, fines, or damage to their reputation.
 Ethically, duty of care underscores the moral obligation to prioritize the safety and well-being of others.